B-UMMI/Metagenomics-in-the-diagnostic-laboratory-workshop/Linux_Fundamentals.md

 Why should you use it?

-1. Shells can do many things GUI's can't, from a parallelised BLAST run analysis to complex interactions between different tools.
+1. Shells can do many things GUI's can't, from a parallelized BLAST run analysis to complex interactions between different tools.

 2. Shells let you automate otherwise time-consuming tasks.